 There are two categories: Low interaction Honeypot and high interaction Honeypot.

-To get the knowledge about attacker’s methods, maximize the strength of Honeypot, and minimize the involved risks, the deployment of Honeypot requires a strategy.
+To get the knowledge about the attacker’s methods, maximize the strength of Honeypot, and minimize the involved risks, the deployment of Honeypot requires a strategy.

-- Connect each server to Honeypot and redirect traffic to the Honeypot from the web server.
+- Connect each server to Honeypot and redirect traffic to the Honeypot from the webserver.
 Honeypot can be camouflaged; a certain amount of data may need to be repeated on the Honeypot.

-- Build a network of Honeypot that can imitate and repeat actual network.
+- Build a network of Honeypot that can imitate and repeat the actual network.
 Attackers pretend that there are several applications on different platforms.
-It offers IT department to understand attacker’s methodology and targeted systems.
+It offers the IT department to understand the attacker’s methodology and targeted systems.
 The department can reveal the types of attacks that have been conducted on the network.

 Honeypot tool is an excellent way to gauge the intention of an attacker.
 With this tool, an administrator can find the loophole in the system and can reduce the risks associated with it.
 The actions of attackers offer precious information for examining their attacking methods.
-However, such system cannot detect attacks that do not interact with them in the organization.
+However, such a system cannot detect attacks that do not interact with them in the organization.

 Related Posts :